adobe/aquarium-bait/README.md

    * macos-1015-**ci** - jenkins user and autorunning jnlp agent
       * macos-1015-ci-**xcode-12.2** - the Xcode tools of a specific version

+The VMX packer specs are using `source_path` (in `packer/macos-1015/ci.yml` for example) to build the `CI` image on top of the previously created `macos-1015` image.
+That's why `build_macos.sh` wrapper is executing the directory tree levels sequentially - to make sure we already built the previous level image to use it in the next levels of images.

 ## Using of the images

 Basic VM and VM build system right now uses 2CPU and 4GB for VM build process.